-GEOLOGIC RECORD OF CLIMATE CHANGE Examines evidence for natural climate changes in geologic past and evaluates the role of modern society in influencing future climate.
+130 GEOLOGIC RECORD OF CLIMATE CHANGE 1 credit Examines evidence for natural climate changes in geologic past and evaluates the role of modern society in influencing future climate.

-GEOLOGY AND SOCIETY 1 credit Discussion of how geology has influenced the growth of societies and how governmental regulation affects the development and exploitation of geological resources.
+GEOLOGY AND SOCIETY Discussion of how geology has influenced the growth of societies and how governmental regulation affects the development and exploitation of geological ciated with karst landscapes.